gitlabzz/ckad-questions-2023/README.md

 ## Question: 10

->Ensure a single instance of pod nginx is running on each node in the cluster
+> Ensure a single instance of pod nginx is running on each node in the cluster

 * where nginx also represents the image name which has to be used
 * Do not override any taints currently in place.
 * Use DaemonSet to complete this task and use ds-nginx as DaemonSet name

+---

+## Question: 11

+> Crate a pod that has main container and init container

+* main container reads and prints the contents of file created by init container

+#### Answer:

+* kubectl run pod11 --image=busybox --restart=Never --dry-run=client -o yaml >> eleven.yaml